mozilla-l10n/localizer-documentation/src/tools/pretranslation.md

 * The string will be stored in Pontoon with a special *pretranslated* status.
 The pretranslated status can be used in filters within the translation interface, allowing localizers to easily review pretranslated strings, and either approve or reject them.
 * The string will also be saved in the repository (e.g. GitHub), and eventually ship in the product.

-While this comes with a potential compromise on quality, pretranslation brings the turn-around time to get a first translation to normally below 30 minutes.
+While this comes with a potential compromise on quality, pretranslation brings the turn-around time to get a first translation to normally under 30 minutes.

 Pretranslation uses [Google AutoML Translation](https://cloud.google.com/translate/automl/docs) as its machine translation engine, selected based on reliability, quality of results, and range of supported locales.
 The engine is fine-tuned by training it on our own existing translation memories, which increases the chances of matching existing style and terminology.